AndreaGallina/Wikipedia-MapReduce/README.md

 Data mining project
 ===================

-This is the actual source code of the Data Mining project.
+This is the source code of the Data Mining project.

 Project structure
 -----------------